Nathan-Thompson/ACS-PUMS-PUMA-State-Inequality-Measures/README.md

 ### Using The Files

-Directory should be organized / Data / Years / .csv files.
+Working directory should be organized / Data / Years / .csv files.

 DataTools.do will prepare the raw .csv files for use with the ASTaxsim and InequalityMeasures scripts.

 InequalityMeasures.do will generate a portfolio of income inequality indices--Atkinson, GE, Gini.
 It does this with individual, household, family and wage income, but can be adjusted for use with any of the ACS income measures.
-Requires the `ineqdeco` stata package.
+Requires the `ineqdeco` Stata package.

 ASTaxsim.do prepares the income data for use with [NBER's TAXSIM tool](http://users.nber.org/~taxsim/) which calculates state and federal tax liabilities.
 With this you can calculate pre- and post-tax inequality measures at all geographies. .
 This uses a method by [Andrew Samwick](https://www.dartmouth.edu/~samwick/) in his paper [Donating the Voucher: An Alternative Tax Treatment of Private School Enrollment](https://ideas.repec.org/a/ucp/tpolec/doi10.1086-671246.html).